hashicorp/admin-partitions/aks/readme.md

 # Deploy Consul Client 2

-14) Retreieve the Kubernetes API server from the Kubernetes **Client 2** Cluster and send the output into an environmental variable.
-We will use this variable when we configure the Consul Client yaml file.
+14) Retrieve the Kubernetes API server from the Kubernetes **Client 2** cluster and send the output into an environmental variable.
+We will use this variable when we configure the Consul client yaml file.

 ```
 export K8S_AUTH_HOST_CLIENT2=$(kubectl config view -o jsonpath="{.clusters[?(@.name=='$CLUSTER_CLIENT2_CTX')].cluster.server}" | sed 's/https:\/\///' | sed 's/:443//')
 ```
-15) Generate the Consul Client cluster yaml file.
+15) Generate the Consul client 2 cluster yaml file.

 Note: The partition name will be ```team2```.
 If you wish to use a different paftition name, you can change the ```adminPartitions.name``` parameter below.